saint11/DeadWeight/source/quick-ref.md

 Move to a different location inside the dungeon.

 #### Loot (1 turn) {.block}
-Looting a location does not require a test, the *GM* just lists what they find in that location and the **adventurers** can choose what to pick up.
-Looting can only be used on a safe location, with no enemies or traps.
+Looting a location does not require a test: the *GM* just lists what they find in that location and the **adventurers** can choose what to pick up.
+Looting can only be used in a safe location, with no enemies or traps.
 If the players want to try something riskier, it's a freeform action, and may require a test.

 If the location has a trap, the **adventurers** may fall for it.